-5.4.1.1 Municipal nature areas

-- i.
-Establish an interim 30m ecological buffer measured from the banks around all river corridors until a final alignment is determined by a fresh water ecologist / civil engineer. - ii.
+- 5.4.1.1 Municipal nature Policies and Projects areas - Establish an interim 30m ecological buffer measured from the banks around all river corridors until a final alignment is determined by a fresh water ecologist / civil engineer. - ii.
 Do not permit any urban development below the 1:50 year floodline or in this ecological buffer. - iii.
 There should be no ploughing and careful management of livestock grazing and watering points in this zone.